erenovic/llm-blender-modeling/README.md

 ## Acknowledgments

-This project builds upon the excellent work of [BlenderLLM](https://github.com/FreedomIntelligence/BlenderLLM) by FreedomIntelligence.
-We gratefully acknowledge their contributions to the field of LLM-based CAD script generation.
+This project builds upon the work of [BlenderLLM](https://github.com/FreedomIntelligence/BlenderLLM) by FreedomIntelligence.

 ### Citation